PLANTING SEEDS TO MULTIPLY

 Extend your mercy towards others, so that there can be no one in need whom you meet without helping.
 For what hope is there for us if God should withdraw His Mercy from us? -Saint Vincent de Paul

-The seed of compassion help us to understand the needs of those people surround us.
-We become tolerant and we put our feet on the shoes of others.
+The seed of compassion helps us to understand the needs of those people surrounding us.
+We become tolerant and we put our feet in the shoes of others.

 It is easy to help and care for people who went through various storms in their life.
-It is easy to understand people who are in trouble because they lost their job, they are sick, those who suffer because they lost their love ones.
+It is easy to understand people who are in trouble because they lost their job, they are sick, and those who suffer because they lost their loved ones.

 But compassion is seeing beyond what we can see from what other person is suffering.
-That seed of compassion, we understand people who are beaten by secret storm.
+With that seed of compassion, we understand people who are beaten by a secret storm.
 You see them laughing, you see them dancing, you see them normal but deep within, they were suffering.

 Plant that seed of compassion and let it grow.

-We should strive to keep our hearts open to the sufferings and wretchedness of other people, and pray continually that God may grant us that spirit of compassion which is truly the spirit of God. -Saint Vincent de Paul
+We should strive to keep our hearts open to the sufferings and wretchedness of other people and pray continually that God may grant us that spirit of compassion that is truly the spirit of God. -Saint Vincent de Paul

 Planting SEED OF FAITH